panzerdp/dmitripavlutin.com/posts/175-react-comments/index.md

 }
 ```

-Or add comments about a child component:
+Or add comments targeting a child component:

 ```jsx
 function MyComponent() {